sbs20/syncotron/Readme.md

 runtime which can be mono.
 I wrote this to run on my Raspberry Pi and sync to my NAS.
 It supports

- * Mirror Download (just copy what's on the server)
+ * Mirror Download (just download and mirror what's on the server)
- * Mirror Upload (just upload what's on the local machine)
+ * Mirror Upload (just upload and mirror what's on the local machine)
  * Two way (keeps track of updates and deletions)

 Syncotron runs once and synchronises all files and then exits.
-It is *not* a real-time dameon or service which runs continually in the background.
+It is _not_ a real-time dameon or service which runs continuously in the background.

 In time it may run with .NET Core - but not today.